tlwalla1/Demo-Bot/README.md

 ## What's New?

-Updated the service to fix a bug that was causing problems with users who only had one account associated to them.
+Fixed a problem that was causing sales actors to not run even though they were supposed to, which led to a hanging feeling.
+Organization has been drastically improved and user friendliness increased.
+There are now two new folders, UserLogs that holds every log for the users and Configuration that holds the files for configuration of the service such as the RunUserProfile and EndPoints.
+Less new is: updated the service to fix a bug that was causing problems with users who only had one account associated to them.
 Added a new ServerLog.txt file that will be generated that logs the events of the service for tracking and debugging.
 Also the service has been updated to include another source file called 'EndPoints.txt' that must be located in the C:/Swiftpage folder for running.
 This file will allow the service to hit multiple endpoints and makes it so the service does not have to be stopped to modify the endpoints that will be hit.
 Note that removal of an endpoint will not cause the service to stop hitting the endpoint, this is still being worked on.
 Also the service application will now generate a file called 'Companies.txt' in the C:/Swiftpage folder.
 This file will show which companies are using the service, given in the EndPoints.txt file.
 The purpose of EndPoints.txt is to allow for additions (potentially through the web) of endpoints for companies that wish to have Demo Data generated.

 ## Questions and Answers